sahrulhidayat/Elingnote/README.md

 # Elingnote
-This is a simple notes app whose entire layout is made with Jetpack Compose and Kotlin as the programming language.
-This app works fine for saving or deleting notes, and checklists.
+This is a simple note-taking app whose entire layout is made with Jetpack Compose and Kotlin as the programming language.
+This app works well for CRUD (create, read, update, delete) operations like save, update, or delete notes, and checklists.
-It still works offline and doesn't use online API yet..
+It still works offline and doesn't use online API yet, more features are planned..

 ## Features
 - Note